-The Applicant's failure to provide a tender security from a commercial bank registered in Kenya means that the Evaluation Committee had no option but to find the Applicant's bid non-responsive for failure to satisfy the criterion under Clause 2.14.1 of the Appendix to Instructions to Tenderers of the Tender Document.
+The Applicant's failure to provide a tender security from a commercial bank registered in Kenya means that the Evaluation Committee had no option but to find the Applicant's bid non-responsive for failure to satisfy the criterion under Clause 2.14.1 read together with Clause A (2).
+Mandatory Requirements of the Appendix to Instructions to Tenderers of the Tender Document.

-At this juncture, the Board would like to address the Applicant's contention that its tender security was issued by a financial institution approved and licensed by the Central Bank of Kenya thus satisfied the criterion under Clause 2.14.1 of the Appendix to Instructions to Tenderers of the Tender Document.
-To support its position, the Applicant cited provisions on tender security specified in section 61 (1) of the Act and Regulation 45 (1) of Public Procurement and Asset Disposal Regulations 2020 (hereinafter referred to as "Regulations 2020") as follows: -
+At this juncture, the Board would like to address the Applicant's contention that its tender security was issued by a financial institution approved and licensed by the Central Bank of Kenya thus satisfied the criterion under Clause 2.14.1 read together with Clause A (2).
+Mandatory Requirements of the Appendix to Instructions to Tenderers of the Tender Document.
+To support its position, the Applicant cited provisions on tender security specified in section 61 (1) of the Act and Regulation 45 (1) of Regulations 2020 as follows: -

-- "Section 61 (1) An accounting officer of a procuring entity may require that tender security be provided with tenders, subject to such requirements or limits as may be prescribed. - Regulation 45 (1) Where an accounting officer of a procuring entity requires a tender security under section 61(1) of the Act that tender security shall be in the form of- - (a) cash - (b) a bank guarantee - (c) a guarantee by an insurance company registered and licensed by the Insurance Regulatory Authority listed by the Authority or - (d) a guarantee issued by a financial institution approved and licensed by the Central Bank of Kenya"
+"Section 61 (1) An accounting officer of a procuring entity may require that tender security be provided with tenders, subject to such requirements or limits as may be prescribed.

+Regulation 45 (1) Where an accounting officer of a procuring entity requires a tender security under section 61(1) of the Act that tender security shall be in the form of-

+- (a) cash

+- (b) a bank guarantee

+- (c) a guarantee by an insurance company registered and licensed by the Insurance Regulatory Authority listed by the Authority or

+(d) a guarantee issued by a financial institution approved and licensed by the Central Bank of Kenya"